 Find the list of Laboratories offered by the Course of Study at the page dedicated to Laboratories

-The computer skills test is a testto be prepared independently.
-Find all the information about test dates and materials to prepare on Teams.
+The computer skills test is a test to be prepared independently.
+Find all the information about test dates and materials to prepare yourself on Teams.

 To book the test, simply write an email to email@example.com with the subject line "Computer Skills Test" and then log onto the Teams channel at the time of the test.

-Normally one trial per month is organized; dates are announced on Teams at the beginning of each month.
-If you have special needs, please contact the instructor.
+Normally one test per month is organized; dates are announced on Teams at the beginning of each month.
+If you have special needs, please contact the lecturer.

 On the Teams channel, find a sample of the proposed exercises to prepare you for the test.